hannahbellesheart/gfx-4gifproj-PicEdit/README.md

 # ![logo]
 PicEdit
-Simple WPF MVVM image editor and convertor for a course work project.
+Simple image editor and convertor for the university course work project written in C# on the WPF platform using MVVM pattern.

 ## Installing
 1. Download .NET 7 or higher from [official website].